tringi/programming-language/attributes.md

 ## Semantics

-* after a thing
+* after a thing they affect
-* typically at the end of the row
+* typically at the end of the row, after the the whole statement the affect
 * user-defined

 ## [Source code file character set](charset.md)